Hudali95/classname-prefixer-js/README.md

-Copy code

----

-### **README.md for `classname-prefixer-css`:**

-# classname-prefixer-css
+# classname-prefixer-js

-A Webpack loader to automatically prefix CSS class names in `.scss` or `.css` files with a custom string.
+A Webpack loader to automatically prefix CSS class names in JavaScript or TypeScript files with a custom string.

 ## Installation

 Install the package using npm:

 ```
-npm install classname-prefixer-css --save-dev
+npm install classname-prefixer-js --save-dev
 ```

 Usage
-Could you add the loader to your Webpack configuration under the module? rules section for CSS/SCSS files.
+Add the loader to your Webpack configuration under the module.rules section for .js/.ts files.

 Webpack Configuration Example: